maubanel/GMS2-Platformer/gravity-collision-ii/README.md

 ##### `Step 4.`\|`PLTFRMR`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now you will notice that we are still getting it in ground every frame because our y position is not in integers it is in fractions.
-YOu will notice the player does vibrate a little bit which reflects this y value that is always adjusting.
+You may notice the player does vibrate a little bit which reflects this y value that is always adjusting.

 https://user-images.githubusercontent.com/5504953/157242235-c8149476-e047-4268-ba19-e5a16681393d.mp4